rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

    However it's precisely only these "foundational" crates that will be of interest to freestanding developers.
    Hosted developers can likely get pre-built binaries for the platform they need with `rustup`, just as they do today.

- - No means of compiling `compiler-rt` is proposed.
-   But just as freestanding developers need to provide `rlibc` or similar to successfully link, I think that for the time-being they deal with this themselves.
-   This is no step backwards.

  - Compilers could provide crates in their sysroot that don't match the Rust specification, and Cargo would be none the wiser.
    (Technically, this problem already exists with falling back on the sysroot binaries, but users will probably expect better when they can specify standard library dependencies explicitly.)
    Since the *interface* of the stdlib is specified, it would be neat if we could put a big crate type/interface on crates.io, which compiler implementations would need to match.